Best Low Light Aquarium Plants - Making An Easy to Keep Planted Tank

 Hornwort is like many plants on this list, are one of the easiest freshwater plants to grow in an aquarium.
 In the wild, you can find it across all continents except for Antarctica.
 It is a fast growing plant, so it will require pruning to keep in check.
 What I love about this plant is that is it very flexible.
 You can either plant it in the substrate or use it as a floating plant as it will thrive in either situation.
 It is a dark green plant with dense foliage with a unique leave structure that provided excellent aesthetics to your aquarium.

 It can get tall, but can be controlled with regular pruning.
 It is a truly non-demanding plant and will do great in the background or attached to rocks.
-It is also one of the plants on this list that can gold in cold water tanks.
+It is also one of the plants on this list that can grow in cold water tanks.
+It is a great low light aquarium plant.

 14. Vallisneria Americana (Eel Grass)

 Vallisneria Americana or Eel Grass is a native aquatic plant from Florida.
 It has nice twisted and ribbon like leaves and is usually one of the first plants beginners will try and most often are very successful with it because it is easy to take care of.
 It is a fast grower as well and is a great background plant due to its taller spread.
 It is one of the easiest aquarium plants to propagate via its runners and this also gives it the ability to take over a tank so proper pruning and maintenance will be necessary to keep it in check.
-It is considered a staple in planted aquariums due to its well earned reputation of being easy to care for.
+It is considered a staple in planted aquariums due to its well earned reputation of being easy to care for and being able to thrive in low light.

 Low Light Planted Tank Lighting Options

 We do have a post about the Best Planted Tank LED Lights but we can pull from that list to provide a few options if you don't have time to read that article.
-For low light planted tanks on a budget, the NiCrew Sky LED would be the easiest choice.If you want an overall comprehensive light with the ability to expand to more light demanding plants, the Fluval Plant 3.0 is one of the best lights out there with WiFi program ability and ironclad warranty.
+For a low light aquarium on a budget, the NiCrew Sky LED would be the easiest choice.If you want an overall comprehensive light with the ability to expand to more light demanding plants, the Fluval Plant 3.0 is one of the best lights out there with WiFi program ability and ironclad warranty.
+The Fluval 3.0 is ideal if you are planning to graduate beyond low light aquarium plants.

 Conclusion on Best Low Light Aquarium Plants